 Reason #7: You're shooting HDR when it's not necessary

-I got in the habit of doing this when I was first learning HDR photography.
-I would was addicted and would shoot everything HDR even when it was completely unnecessary.
-I would get a nicely exposed stunning image, then proceeded to take several exposure of it and smash all the colors and tones together completely making the image look unrealistic.
+I got into the habit of doing this when I was first learning HDR photography.
+I would be addicted and would shoot everything HDR even when it was completely unnecessary.
+I would get a nicely exposed stunning image, then proceed to take several exposures of it and completely smash all the colors and tones, making the image look unrealistic.

-Sometimes you don't need all three images to tone map it.
-Just take that single exposure and run it through photomatix to give the colors and saturation a small pop.
+Sometimes, you don’t need all three images to tone map it.
+Just run that single exposure through Photomatix to give the colors and saturation a small pop.
 This really helps when taking landscape photos during that midday sun.

 Reason #8: You're using the wrong applications